-D. A respondent found to be in violation of gig worker and consumer protections under subsection 100.027.A.1 shall be subject to the penalties and fines established by this Section 100.200; such penalties and fines shall be payable only to the Agency.
-The Director is not authorized to assess unpaid compensation due under subsection 100.200.B or 100.200.C. for violations of subsection 100.027.A.1.
-All remedies are available for violations of subsection 100.027.A.2 or 100.027.A.3.
+Karina Bull LEG Premium Pay for Gig Workers ORD D5 1 compensation.
+The Director also shall order the imposition of a penalty payable to the aggrieved 2 party of up to \$5,462.70.
+3 D. A respondent found to be in violation of gig worker and consumer protections under 4 subsection 100.027.A.1 or 100.027.A.4 shall be subject to the penalties and fines established by 5 this Section 100.200; such penalties and fines shall be payable only to the Agency.
+The Director 6 is not authorized to assess unpaid compensation due under subsection 100.200.B or 100.200.C.
+7 for violations of subsection 100.027.A.1 or 100.027.A.4.
+All remedies are available for 8 violations of subsection 100.027.A.2 or 100.027.A.3.
+9 E. The Director is authorized to assess penalties and shall specify that at least 50 percent 10 of any penalty assessed pursuant to this subsection 100.200.E is payable to the aggrieved party 11 and the remaining penalty is payable to the Agency as a civil penalty.
+The Director may also 12 specify that the entire penalty is payable to the aggrieved party.
+13 1.
+For a first violation of this ordinance, the Director may assess a penalty of up to 14 \$546.07 per aggrieved party.
+15 2.
+For a second violation of this ordinance, the Director shall assess a penalty of 16 up to \$1,092.13 per aggrieved party, or an amount equal to ten percent of the total amount of 17 unpaid compensation, whichever is greater.
+18 3.
+For a third or any subsequent violation of this ordinance, the Director shall 19 assess a penalty of up to \$5,462.70 per aggrieved party, or an amount equal to ten percent of the 20 total amount of unpaid compensation, whichever is greater.
+21 4.
+The maximum penalty for a violation of this ordinance shall be \$21,849.79 per 22 aggrieved party, or an amount equal to ten percent of the total amount of unpaid compensation, 23 whichever is greater.

-DE.
-The Director is authorized to assess penalties and shall specify that at least 50% percent of any penalty in assessed pursuant to this subsection 100.200.
-DE is payable to the
+5. For purposes of this Section 100.200, a violation is a second, third, or subsequent violation if the respondent has been a party to one, two, or more than two settlement agreements, respectively, stipulating that a violation has occurred; and/or one, two, or more than two Director's Orders, respectively, have issued against the respondent in the ten years preceding the date of the violation; otherwise, it is a first violation.

-- aggrieved party and the remaining penalty is payable to the Agency as a civil penalty.
-The - 2 Director may also specify that the entire penalty is payable to the aggrieved party. - 1.
-For a first violation of this ordinance, the Director may assess a penalty of up to \$546.07 per aggrieved party. - 2.
-For a second violation of this ordinance, the Director shall assess a penalty of up to \$1,092.13 per aggrieved party, or an amount equal to ten percent of the total amount of unpaid compensation, whichever is greater. - 3.
-For a third or any subsequent violation of this ordinance, the Director shall assess a penalty of up to \$5,462.70 per aggrieved party, or an amount equal to ten percent of the total amount of unpaid compensation, whichever is greater. - 4.
-The maximum penalty for a violation of this ordinance shall be \$21,849.79 per aggrieved party, or an amount equal to ten percent of the total amount of unpaid compensation, whichever is greater. - 5.
-For purposes of this Section 100.200, a violation is a second, third, or subsequent violation if the respondent has been a party to one, two, or more than two settlement agreements, respectively, stipulating that a violation has occurred; and/or one, two, or more than two Director's Orders, respectively, have issued against the respondent in the ten years preceding the date of the violation; otherwise, it is a first violation. - EF.
-The Director is authorized to assess fines and may specify that the fines are due to the aggrieved party rather than due to the Agency.
-The Director is authorized to assess fines as
+F. The Director is authorized to assess fines and may specify that the fines are due to the aggrieved party rather than due to the Agency.
+The Director is authorized to assess fines as follows: